 According to the Threekingham website, the original owners of Laundon Hall were the Cragg Family.
 The Whalebone Archway, at the entrance to the hall, was made from the jaw bone of a whale and was erected to commemorate a 19th Century whaling expedition by a member of the Cragg family.

 The Parish Church of St. Peter in Laundon Road, Threekingham.
 The Cragg Family, the original owners of Laundon Hall, are buried in the church yard cemetery.

+Acknowledgements: All photographs on this page are copyright © Stan Laundon unless otherwise stated and must not be copied, or used in any way, without prior permission.
 Thanks to Brian Beckstein, of Elyria, Ohio for the photograph of the Laundon Home.
-You can enjoy more photographs from Brian on Flickr
+You can enjoy more photographs from Brian on Flickr.

 Copyright © Stan Laundon.com